dea6cat/2b-agent/PRIVACY.md

 ---

-*This document is a factual description of 2B's behavior, not legal advice.*
+*This document is a factual description of 2B's behavior*